michaelriveranorthwestern/MSDS459/Week05_Individual_Assignment2/README.md

 # Week 5 Individual Assignment - Repository Overview

-This repository contains a five-part set of summaries and key ideas focused on evaluating modern database technologies and their use in building knowledge bases.
+This repository contains a five-part series of analytical summaries focused on evaluating modern database technologies for knowledge base development.
+The first part examines the Week 4 assigned readings from the course textbook, while the remaining parts address assigned topics on contemporary database platforms and tools.

 ## Contents